-Treating your own urinary tract infection at home requires an understanding of what the problem is.
+Treating a urinary tract infection at home can be relatively easy with the right ingredients and an understanding of what is happening and why.

-Escherichia coli causes most acute UTIs, but that leaves 10-20 per cent not caused by this bacteria, which means that some treatments will work better than others, depending on the type of infection you have.
+Escherichia coli causes most acute UTIs, but that leaves 10-20 per cent caused others.
+Some treatments will work better than others, depending on the type of infection you have.

 Safety when treating UTIs at home

-While you can treat straightforward UTIs at home, if at any stage you have severe pain, bleeding, fever, kidney pain, or other serious symptoms, see your doctor or emergency room to be treated immediately with antibiotics.
+While you can treat straightforward urinary tract infections at home, if at any stage you have severe pain, bleeding, fever, kidney pain, or other serious symptoms, see your doctor or emergency room immediately.

 Damaging your urinary system is a recipe for more and more infections because scar tissue provides a better home for disruptive bacteria.